bareos/bareos/docs/manuals/source/TasksAndConcepts/BareosConsole.rst

       }

    Not configuring the directive at all also disables it, as the default value for the Subscriptions directive is zero.

+   Using the console command :bcommand:`status configuration` will show a list of deprecated configuration settings that were detected when loading the director's configuration.

 time
    :index:`\ <single: Console; Command; time>`\  The time command shows the current date, time and weekday.